A brief outlook on The Indian textile industry

 The textile industry is based on the production and processing of Jute.

-A significant part of Eastern India is in the production and processing of Jute in West Bengal.
+A significant part of Eastern India produces and processes Jute in West Bengal.
 Nearly 4 million farm families depend on it.
 The industry provides employment opportunities to 2.6 lakh industrial workers and another 1.4 lakh people in the allied sectors.
-In the world market, the contribution of this industry is noteworthy.
+This industry’s contribution to the world market is noteworthy.
 The export earnings from the sector stand at Rs.1200 crore.
-In the export of final jute products, India bags second position worldwide.
-Besides, revenue also comes from government and private orders for packaging purposes.
+In the export of final jute products, India takes second place worldwide.
+Revenue also comes from government and private orders for packaging purposes.

 The special features of Jute:-